 Choose the Music library in the drop-down list, and then choose the Apple Music files you want to convert.
 Batch conversion is also supported by Macsome iTunes Converter, you can import several music files and convert them one by one.

-Step 3.
 Click "iTunes Converter Menu" - "Preferences" to set the output audio format, or you can click the set icon directly.
-There are four output formats including MP3, AAC, FLAC, WAV for users to choose.
+There are five output formats including MP3, AAC, FLAC, WAV and AIFF for users to choose.
 Just choose a suitable audio format according to your need.

 Step 4.
 Click "CONVERT" button to start the converting.

 All the Apple Music files can be converted one by one.
-After several minutes, you can get the unprotected AAC audio files and play them anytime and anywhere.
+After several minutes, you can get the unprotected MP3, AAC, WAV, AIFF or FLAC audio files and play them anytime and anywhere.